KoiFeur/kratopdf/README.md

 #  kratopdf

-Script that stack and export all kra in a /kra folder into a single pdf file
+Script that stacks and exports all kra in a /kra folder into a single pdf file

 Use it with :